-Non-Operating Room Anesthesia (NORA) is a relatively new classification for the spectrum of anesthesia cases that occurs outside the traditional Operating Room suite.
+Non-Operating Room Anesthesia (NORA) is the classification for the spectrum of anesthesia cases that occurs outside the traditional operating room suite.

 NORA represents an ever-growing percentage of surgical and procedural volume, which makes an understanding of its current and future characteristics and trends advisable for all anesthesiologists.